Aytaç Kara

 Aytaç Kara (born 23 March 1993) is a Turkish professional footballer who plays as a defensive midfielder for Süper Lig club Kasımpaşa.

 Club career

-He made his Süper Lig debut on 31 August 2012.
+Kara made his Süper Lig debut on 31 August 2012.

 Galatasaray

 He signed a three-year contract with Galatasaray in the 2021-22 season.

-On August 2, 2022, his contract was terminated on mutual agreement.
+On 2 August 2022, his contract was terminated on mutual agreement.

 Göztepe

 On 4 February 2022, he was loaned to Göztepe until the end of the season.